thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-internal-missing-underscore) The name "getRpcUrl" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function getRpcUrl(network: ChainOrRpc, customRpcMap?: Record<number, string>): string;
+export function getRpcUrl(chainId: number, customRpcMap?: Record<number, string>): string;

 // Warning: (ae-internal-missing-underscore) The name "hasFunction" should be prefixed with an underscore because the declaration is marked as @internal
 //